bschmalhofer/otobo-ideas/README.md

 ### Tighten the requirements

 * Define the supported Linux and FreeBSD distributions
-* Find the minimal Perl version

-The minimal version of Perl is now `5.24.0`.
-Say hi to the optional `postderef_qq` feature and the automatically activated `postderef` feature.

 * Find the minimal MySQL version
 * Find the minimal Postgres version